-The Catholic Church has developed a rich and deeply rooted body of thought about economic and social justice over more than 100 years.
+The Catholic Church has developed a rich and deeply rooted body of thought about business and social justice over more than 100 years.
 Recently, Pope Francis has reached out to business people asking us to find new ways to create jobs and encourage entrepreneurship.
-Calling business a "noble vocation," the Pope has challenged business professionals and economists to work to build organizations and economies that are sustainable, just, and beneficial to all.
+Calling business a "noble vocation," the Pope has challenged business professionals to work to build organizations and economies that are sustainable, just, and beneficial to all.

 The principles of Catholic social doctrine are not opposed to capitalism or a free-market economy.
 On the contrary, they are practical, helpful, visionary guidelines about how to use resources and build organizations that will enable individuals and societies to flourish within a free economy.